vanilla/docs/README.md

 #### Publishing (for maintainers)

 Publishing is easy.
-Just build the site statically using `$ grunt build` and then push it to the `gh-pages` branch using `$ grunt push`.
+Just build the site statically using `$ yarn run build` and then push it to the `gh-pages` branch using `$ yarn run push`.

 Note: **Having built the site using the live editor is NOT SUFFICIENT for a push**, and will likely break the deployment.
 Always deploy a freshly built site using `grunt build`.